 Before working at NTU Dr Massing completed her PhD in Museum, Gallery and Heritage Studies at Newcastle University.
 Her doctoral thesis, entitled Finding an ecomuseum ideal for Hainan Province: Encouraging community participation in intangible cultural and natural heritage protection in a rural setting in China, investigated the current ecomuseum development in Hainan Province, China.She also holds a MA in Chinese Studies (major), Chinese Language (minor) and East Asian Art History from Freie Universität in Berlin.

 Dr Massing’s research background lies in the field of regional studies, specifically Chinese Studies.
-Her research interests include heritage and museums in China, intangible cultural heritage, natural heritage, sustainable tourism, theme parks, community participation in heritage management and holistic approaches to heritage management such as ecomuseums.
+She is particular interested in museum and heritage development in the Asia-Pacific region.
+Her research focuses on holistic approaches to the safeguarding of heritage and management of sustainable tourism, such as ecomuseums.
 She is particularly interested in ways in which local communities identify, interpret and safeguard heritage outside of the official heritage discourse.

 Massing, K. (2017) ‘Safeguarding intangible cultural heritage in an ethnic theme park setting – the case of Binglanggu in Hainan Province, China’.
 International Journal of Heritage Studies. doi: 10.1080/13527258.2017.1362571.